ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ## 44. What can I learn from the code of Set-OutlookSignatures?
 Set-OutlookSignatures is not just a tool for managing Outlook signatures and out-of-office replies.
 It is free and open-source because I want to give something back to the community that has helped me so often over the years.

-The code is, of course, full of stuff related to getting reliable information about the current user and its manager from different sources, reading the Outlook configuration from the registry and interpreting it, automating Word for document manipulation, and so on.
-The code is definitely not perfect, but it works - and thanks to open-source, you can have a look at it and actively help make it better.
+The code is, of course, full of stuff related to getting reliable information about the current user and its manager from different sources, reading and interpreting the Outlook configuration from the registry, and automating Word for document manipulation.
+Thanks to open-source, you can have a look at it and actively help make it better.

 The following gives you an overview which other scripting techniques you can learn from Set-OutlookSignatures.
 Beside the big learning topics mentioned in this FAQ, main and supporting files of Set-OutlookSignatures are sprinkled with small code snippets you may find useful, usually with a short comment - chances are good that you will stumble across some small gems of code by just browsing through it.